niclom12/Toy-Rag-Pipeline/README.md

 # Retrieval Augmented Generation Example

 This repository demonstrates a simple Retrieval Augmented Generation (RAG) pipeline.
 It enables uploading documents and querying them, supporting text, Markdown, and PDF files, all of which are converted into plain text.
-This project was developed as a learning tool to understand the various components and how they integrate.
+This project was developed as a learning tool to understand the various components and how they integrate togehter.
+This example runs the chroma vector database locally and makes use of groqs api services for generation.
+There is no memroy retention between prompts.

 ## Setup